 Your dog also may be suffering from bilious vomiting syndrome if he throws up a whitish-yellow foam as soon as he rises in the morning.
 Also known as reflux gastritis, bilious vomiting syndrome is a common digestive disorder in dogs, resulting from an accumulation of acids in the dog's stomach.
 According to Vet Info, bilious vomiting syndrome is treatable with fasting and a bland diet comprising of boiled rice and chicken to soothe the stomach and reduce acid build-up.
 However, if the vomiting persists, your dog could be suffering from an inflammatory bowel disease, and should receive prompt medical attention.

-Kennel cough, an upper respiratory disease, is a canine infection caused by an airborne bacterium, Bordetella bronchiseptica.
+Kennel cough is an upper respiratory disease.
+American Kennel Club describes this canine infection as caused by an airborne bacterium, Bordetella bronchiseptica.
 A dog with kennel cough develops a dry, hacking cough all day, which is accompanied by retching and at times, a white foamy vomit.
-Conjunctivitis, rhinitis--an inflammation of the nasal mucous membrane--and a nasal discharg, are other symptoms that accompany a kennel cough.
+Conjunctivitis, rhinitis — an inflammation of the nasal mucous membrane — and a nasal discharge, are other symptoms that accompany a kennel cough.
 Most cases of kennel cough are not serious and clear within two weeks.

-White foam vomit has historically been associated with dogs as a rabies symptom.
-It is, however, an end-stage rabies symptom, and appears after the dog has displayed other rabies symptoms like severe aggression.
+White foam vomit has historically been associated with dogs as a rabies symptom and is an end-stage rabies symptom, and appears after the dog has displayed other rabies symptoms like severe aggression.
 The white foam vomit in rabies occurs as a result of mouth and throat nerve damage that renders the dog incapable of swallowing food.
 However, if your dog has received all the proper vaccines, white foam vomit may not be symptomatic of rabies.